 - If you are told you must recruit others to the scheme.

-Two of the key philosophies to adopt when considering investment is to walk away if firstly you do not understand it and secondly it’s too good to be true.
+Two of the key philosophies to adopt when considering an investment is to walk away if, firstly, you do not understand it and, secondly, it’s too good to be true.